zuplo/docs/blog/2022-05-25-how-to-get-clients-to-move-off-old-version-of-api/index.md

 title: How to get clients to move off the old version of your API
 authors: josh
 tags: [code, api-keys, brownout, api gateway]
 description: At Zuplo, we often get asked the question, “How do I move clients off the old version of my API?”.
 In this post we share techniques we've seen work really well, including using an api gateway for brownouts, for facilitating that transition in a way that works well for you and your clients.
 image: ./move-clients-off-old-api.png
 ---

-# How to get clients to move off the old version of your API

 We recently discussed some best practices for versioning your API with (spoiler) a strong recommendation that you should require that clients indicate the version of the API they were designed for.
 Go read the [article](https://www.zuplo.com/blog/2022/05/17/how-to-version-an-api) for more details.